sralph/md-ws/README.md

    2) Install Containerlab into your enviroment
       ```
       curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
+   3) Download the 7750-SR1.yml , SR-SIM image, and license.txt file into a folder.
+   4) Within the folder issue the following command:
+      ```
+      clab deploy -t 7750-SR1.yml

 The following Subjects are covered in this lab: